WoodWing/csde-components-boilerplate/docs/PROPERTIES.md

 ### `text`

 Allows text input from user.
-Regular express can be defined to restrict input.
+Regular expressions can be defined to restrict input.

 Example of `text` control: